Prevention is Power: Protecting Kidneys Through Vaccination

 - 1 min read

-August is National Immunization Awareness Month, a time to remember that vaccines are one of the most effective tools we have to protect our health.
+August was National Immunization Awareness Month, a time to remember that vaccines are one of the most effective tools we have to protect our health.
 For people living with kidney disease, including chronic kidney disease (CKD), polycystic kidney disease (PKD), and those on dialysis, vaccination is especially important.

 According to the National Kidney Foundation, people with CKD are up to three times more likely to be hospitalized from flu-related complications.
 In the Pacific Northwest, timely immunization can reduce strain on both patients and the healthcare system.

-The ESRD Networks Vaccination Toolkit offers dialysis providers, patients, and caregivers practical resources to improve vaccine access and awareness.
+The ESRD Networks Vaccination Toolkit offers kidney dialysis providers, patients, and caregivers practical resources to improve vaccine access and awareness.

 With fall and winter approaching, now is the time to schedule your flu shot and review your vaccine records with your provider.
 Ask about pneumococcal and hepatitis B vaccines if you’re on dialysis, and make sure you are up to date on COVID boosters.

-Take this National Immunization Awareness Month as your reminder: talk with your primary care doctor today about which vaccines are right for you.
+Talk with your primary care doctor today about which vaccines are right for you.